Virtual-Universe/Virtual-Universe-Stable-Dev/README.md

 Thank you

-The Virtual Universe Developmetn Team
+The Virtual Universe Development Team

 The Virtual Universe project is owned by the Second Galaxy Development Team.
 A group dedicated to the development of virtual world grid architecture that promotes the future of virtual worlds.